mccormjt/meteor-bug/README.txt

-CloudList - Web Front End
+CrowdPlay - Web Front End

-Version 0.5
+Version 0.7

-Desccription: Web front end for CloudList that will be built up to version 1.0 for the first official stable release
+Desccription: Web front end for CrowdPlay that will be built up to version 1.0 for the first official stable release